ofiwg/libfabric/man/fi_endpoint.3.md

   that applications that want to override the default MIN_MULTI_RECV value set this option before enabling the corresponding endpoint.

+- *FI_OPT_CM_DATA_SIZE - size_t*
+: Defines the size of available space in CM messages for user-defined data.
+This value limits the amount of data that applications can exchange between peer endpoints using the fi_connect, fi_accept, and fi_reject operations.
+This option is read only.

 ## fi_rx_size_left

 The fi_rx_size_left call returns a lower bound on the number of receive